Introduction to the arabic demonstrative pronouns

 That is Allah, your Lord, so worship Him.
 Then will you not remember?
 (10:3)

-Note: In the last two examples, ذَٰلِكُمَا and ذَٰلِكُمْ are used.
-Although they seem dual and plural, they are singular but the pronouns used are dual and plural.
+Note: In the two preceding examples, both ذَٰلِكُمَا and ذَٰلِكُمْ appear.
+While they may look like dual and plural forms, they are singular in nature; it’s the associated pronouns that are dual and plural.

 فَاذْهَبْ أَنتَ وَرَبُّكَ فَقَاتِلَا إِنَّا هَاهُنَا قَاعِدُونَ